ITfoxtec/FoxIDs.Kubernetes-CD/multi_nodes/README.md

    - Argo CD (optional): `argocd.test-multi-nodes.foxids.com`
    - OpenSearch Dashboards (optional): `opensearch.test-multi-nodes.foxids.com`
 3. Replace placeholder emails `xxx@my-domain.com` with valid addresses.
-4. For production, edit [letsencrypt-issuer.yaml](app/cluster-issuer/letsencrypt-issuer.yaml) to switch the Let's Encrypt ClusterIssuer from staging to production (update the ACME server URL) and be mindful of rate limits.
+4. When tested change to use production certificates (trusted certificates).
+Edit [letsencrypt-issuer.yaml](app/cluster-issuer/letsencrypt-issuer.yaml) to switch the Let's Encrypt ClusterIssuer from staging certificates (not trusted) to production certificates (update the ACME server URL) and be mindful of rate limits of production certificates.
 5. Configure DNS records for all required hostnames after (or while) obtaining the Ingress controller public IP.
 Do this early so Let's Encrypt can validate domains for certificate issuance.

 ## Accessing the Kubernetes Cluster